PDAL/PDAL/doc/stages/filters.colorization.rst

   </Pipeline>

 Options
 -------

 raster
   The raster file to read the band from.
 Any format supported by `GDAL`_ may be read.

-dimension
+dimensions
-  A dimension to populate with values from the raster file.
-There may be multiple dimension options declared.
-The dimension name should be supplied, and an options list indicating the raster band to read from and the scaling to apply.
+  A comma separated list of dimensions to populate with values from the raster file.
+The format of each dimension is <name>:<band_number>:<scale_factor>.

-  band
-    The raster band from which to read values for this dimension.

-  scale
-    The scaling factor to apply to the value read from the raster.
-[Default: **1.0**]

-x_dim
-  The point dimension to use for the x dimension [Default: **X**]

-y_dim
-  The point dimension to use for the y dimension [Default: **Y**]
+  Either or both of band number and scale factor may be omitted as may ':' separators if the data is not ambiguous.
+If not supplied, band numbers begin at 1 and increment from the band number of the previous dimension.
+  If not supplied, the scaling factor is 1.0.
+  [Default: "Red:1:1.0, Green:2:1.0, Blue:3:1.0"]

 .. _GDAL: http://gdal.org